lelarry26/js-lab-arrays-v2/README.md

 6, 8, 10, 12, 14, 16
 ```

-14. Loop through `nums`  and print each number to the command line
+14. Loop through `nums`  and print each number to the command line.

-15. Add 99 to the end of the `nums` array
+15. Add 99 to the end of the `nums` array.

-16. Add 23 to the beginning of the `nums` array
+16. Add 23 to the beginning of the `nums` array.

-17. Loop through `nums` and multiply each number by 5
+17. Loop through `nums` and multiply each number by 5.

 18. Sum all of the elements of the `nums` array.